good-labs/greater-good-affirmation/docs/pages/about.md

-The [Greater Good Affirmation](https://www.github.com/good-labs/greater-good-affirmation) is an affirmation for a community with one or more open source projects to take to assert that the project has no ulterior motives.
-The affirmation asks an individual or community to assert that the project exists for the greater good.
+The [Greater Good Affirmation](https://www.github.com/good-labs/greater-good-affirmation) is an affirmation for a community with one or more open source projects to take to assert that the project exists for the greater good.
+It originated with the spirit behind [this call](https://vsoch.github.io/2019/transparency/). for open source transparency.

 <br>